Running is one of the most popular forms of exercise that a lot of people often do for weight loss and to keep fit.

-Therefore there’s no need for a big ‘reward’ to make up for loss fuel.
-Rewarding yourself will just make your run null and void by cancelling out the calorie burn you just worked so hard for.
+Therefore there’s no need for a big ‘reward’ to make up for lost fuel.
+Rewarding yourself will just make your run null and void by canceling out the calorie burn you just worked so hard for.

 There are quite a few things you can do to ensure that you get the most from your running exercises.

 Below are some tips to follow that will help you to maximize fat burn while improving your heart, avoid injuries, get better over time and reach your fitness goals.

-Maybe your objective it to run a 5K marathon someday.
+Maybe your objective is to run a 5K marathon someday.

 The truth is if you are just starting out, getting to the level of running a 5K will take some amount of time and consistent training.

 So the best thing to do is to set small goals with regards to time and distance.

 You could start off with small goals such as:

 Do you get the idea?

-Continue setting small goals and accomplishing them until you get to running 5k without stopping and keep improving your time.
+Continue setting small goals and accomplishing them until you get to run 5k without stopping and keep improving your time.